stevencombs/retrocombs.github.io/mega65.md

 ---
 layout: pages
-title: 'MEGA65 Resource Page (v.8)'
+title: 'MEGA65 Resource Page (v.9)'
 permalink: /mega65
 ---

 <img class="category" src="http://www.stevencombs.com/images/design/mega65.svg" width="20%" />

-Followers know I own one of 100 MEGA65 DevKits (#261) to closely follow and enjoy the development of the MEGA65.
+Followers know I own one of 100 [MEGA65 Dev Kits (#261)](https://www.stevencombs.com/mega65-1) to closely follow and enjoy the development of the [MEGA65](https://www.mega65.org).
 That ownership allows me to experience, once again, my love of Commodore computers and the joy of BASIC and 8-bit computers.
 Was it a pricey purchase?
 For Sure.
 Was it worth it?
-Every penny and then some!
+Every penny!

 <div class="video-container">
   <video width=500px id="video-bg" autoplay muted loop>